r-moreira/42-projects/netwhat/netwhat-study.md

  - What is UDP - OK
  - What are the network layers - OK
  - What is the OSI model - OK
- - What is a DHCP server and the DHCP protocol
+ - What is a DHCP server and the DHCP protocol - OK
- - What is a DNS server and the DNS protocol
+ - What is a DNS server and the DNS protocol - OK
  - What are the rules to make 2 devices communicate using IP addresses
  - How does routing work with IP
  - What is a default gateway for routing